rohit267/AF-Customisation/instructions/JAF-IDU-LuCI-Install-Guide.md

 _Disclaimer: This is ONLY for educational purposes, No one is responsible for any type of damage.
 So be aware._

 **WARNING: Perform step 0 first because if you accidentally fill up the storage your only option would be to reset the router.
-You will encounter _500 internal server error_ if you messup the installation in between and you wont be able to reset the router via webui; your only option would be the physical reset using the reset button or [Resetting the router via SSH](Resetting-The-Router-Via-SSH.md)**
+You will encounter _500 internal server error_ if you messup the installation in between and you wont be able to reset the router via webui; your only option would be the physical reset using the reset button or [Resetting the router via SSH](JAF-IDU-Reset-Via-SSH.md)**

 ## Step 0

 - Necessary because the internal storage is quite less and doesn't give us much space to work with

 - Expanding the root via using a usb overlay (did not find any other better way which did not involve risking the router):
 - Follow [this official guide](https://openwrt.org/docs/guide-user/additional-software/extroot_configuration) **CAREFULLY** and you will be good to go
+- Reboot the device and run `df -h` and if you see your pendrive mounted at `/` then you are good to move ahead
+- If you face any errors, check [Troubleshooting](#troubleshooting) section

 ## Step 1